 University-led studies have shown that the product, which may be considered to be a “plant probiotic”, significantly improved seed germination rates, prevented the damping-off of delicate seedlings, and led to higher crop yields, with the added bonuses of less application of fertilizers and virtual elimination of the use of chemical fungicides.
 To the orchid-growing world, besides the general pathogen-suppression action, one of the most significant benefits is the protection and hardiness enhancement of newly-deflasked seedlings.

 As an example, consider the plight of Paphiopedilum tigrinum.
 It is one of the more difficult plants to successfully cultivate from seed, but because it is essentially extinct in its native habitats in China, a great deal of effort has been put into learning how to improve the success rate.
-Holger Perner, PhD, of Hengduan Mountains Biotechnology in China, has found that by treating the seedlings with Inocucor Garden Solution® upon opening the flasks, and continuing with periodic sprayings after potting them up, the survival rate has skyrocketed!
+The late Holger Perner, PhD, of Hengduan Mountains Biotechnology in China, found that by treating the seedlings with Inocucor Garden Solution® upon opening the flasks, and continuing with periodic sprayings after potting them up, the survival rate has skyrocketed from less than 10% survival to maturity to well over 80%!
 In the limited amount of “deflasking” that we have done – primarily paphiopedilums, phragmipediums, and phalaenopsis – we have lost less than 1% of the seedlings since applying the solution.
 One phalaenopsis grower recently related this:

 "I had a large batch of small Phalaenopsis seedlings from a very crowded amateur flask.
 They weren't doing well - visible patches of white mold, some seedlings just turned translucent and collapsed.
 They weren't crowded so it wasn't spreading much, just isolated seedlings collapsing.
 I had decided it was time to do something...
 2.5 days after treating with Inocucor at 1:50 rate the white mold appears dead, and there haven't been any additional seedlings collapsing.
 Really too soon to evaluate effectiveness, but I couldn't have expected more from any product at this point." - Kirk Z.